Welcome to this Unity 2D tutorial. In this lesson, we’ll build a basic

 public int gridPosX, gridPosY;

-// Reference to this gem’s collider component
+// Reference to the gem's CircleCollider2D component

 private CircleCollider2D col;